 - Community Legal Services – Medical-Legal Partnership at Rising Sun Health Center

-- Friends of Farmworkers – Medical-Legal Partnership at Puentes de Salud
+- Justice at Work – Medical-Legal Partnership at Puentes de Salud

 - Philadelphia Legal Assistance – Medical-Legal-Community Partnership at Philadelphia Health Centers #3 and #4

 2. Health literacy, navigation, and case management support to immigrants and refugees in tandem with programming that addresses social determinants.
 Current grantees:

 - Nationalities Service Center